mveele/SQL_join_comms/README.md

 <img src="https://github.com/mveele/SQL_join_comms/blob/surbhi33-patch-1/images/one_to_one.png" alt="drawing"
 width="800"/>

-The only difference between one-to-many and many-to-many is that many-to-many has duplicate rows in both tables joined due to which the total rows in output table will have a cartesian product of the number of duplicate rows in both tables.
+The only difference between one-to-many and many-to-many is that many-to-many has duplicate rows in both tables joined due to which the total rows in the output table will have a cartesian product of the number of duplicate rows in both tables.

 <b> Example of One-to-Many </b>